- 1/2 cup plus 1 tablespoon all-purpose flour, divided

-- In a large nonstick skillet over medium-high heat, cook beef in oil in batches until no longer pink.
+- In a large nonstick skillet, heat oil over medium-high heat.
+Cook beef in batches until no longer pink.
 Remove and keep warm.
-In the same skillet, saute mushrooms and onion in drippings until tender.
+In same skillet, saute mushrooms and onion in drippings until tender.
 Add garlic; cook 1 minute longer.

-- Whisk remaining flour and broth until smooth; stir into skillet.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
-Add the beef, salt and remaining pepper; heat through.
-Add sour cream; heat through (do not boil).
+- Whisk remaining flour with broth until smooth; stir into skillet.
+Bring to a boil; cook and stir until thickened, about 2 minutes.
+Add beef, salt and remaining pepper.
+Stir in sour cream; heat through (do not boil).
+If desired, sprinkle with parsley and coarsely ground pepper.
 Serve with noodles.
 Yield: 6 servings.

 Reviews forMakeover Beef Stroganoff